 969A Upper Changi Road North

 Pet stores are likewise all over Singapore.
 The biggest, most visible chain is Pet Lovers Centre that has over 40 branches throughout the city.
-However, there are many smaller, specialist shops to be found, and most neighbourhoods will have a store where you can buy pet food, supplies and accessories.
+However, there are many smaller, specialist shops to be found, like Vanillapup, and most neighbourhoods will have a store where you can buy pet food, supplies and accessories.